AmitLevinson/amitgrinson.com/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-Welcome to my personal webiste, very glad you're here and interested in learning more about me.
+Welcome to my personal website, very glad you're here and interested in learning more about me.
 Do reach out and introduce yourself, I'd like to meet you too!